Skip to main content

 A.R.S. § 14-2301

-If someone dies with a will that was signed before their current marriage, the surviving spouse may be entitled to an intestate share of the estate.
-Arizona law protects spouses who were unintentionally left out of a premarital will, unless the will was written with the marriage in mind or the spouse was provided for outside the will.
+If someone dies with a will signed before their current marriage, the surviving spouse may receive a share of the estate.
+Arizona law protects spouses left out of a premarital will.
+Exceptions apply if the will anticipated the marriage or the spouse was provided for outside the will.

 Title 14, INTESTATE SUCCESSION AND WILLS